also/lead.js/docs/compat.graph.md

 graph data, areaMode: 'all'
 graph data, areaMode: 'stacked'
 ```

+## `bindToBrush`

+When called with a DSL expression or `LeadDataSource`, the data will be reloaded with the `start` and `end` options supplied by the bound brush.

+If the value is `true`, the value of the `brush` option will be used.
+Otherwise, a specific brush instance can be used by multiple graphs by passing the instance.

+If `brush` is not set, this brush will be displayed.

+## `brush`

+The brush to display on the graph.
+A single brush instance can be shared across multiple graphs.
+See [`shareBrush`](help:compat.shareBrush)

+## `cursor`

+The cursor to display on the graph.
+A single cursor instance can be shared across multiple graphs.
+See [`shareCursor`](help:compat.shareCursor)

 ## `width` and `height`
 Set the width and height of the plot area.
 The legend is outside this area.